The compactness locus of a geometric functor and the formal construction of the Adams isomorphism: The compactness locus in algebraic geometry

 is compact in $\Der(R_{\mathfrak q})$ for all $\mathfrak q \in V(J)$.
 Invoking Corollary~\ref{cor:local-koszul}, we conclude that if $V(J) \subset \Z_f \subset V(I)$ then $R_{\mathfrak q}/I_{\mathfrak q}$ is compact in $\Der(R_{\mathfrak q})$ for all ${\mathfrak q}\in V(J)$, which means by definition that $V(J) \subset \cat P_f$.
 Since $\Z_f$ is closed under specialization, it follows that $\Z_f \subset \cat P_f$. \end{proof}

-\begin{Thm} Let $f:X \to Y$ be a morphism of finite type between noetherian schemes.
-Then the \locus{} of $f^*:\Derqc(Y)\to\Derqc(X)$ is contained in the perfect locus of $f$. \end{Thm} \begin{proof} If $x \in \cat Z_f$ is a point in the \locus{}, then there exists a complex ${\E \in \A_f}$ with $\supp(\E)=\overline{\{x\}}$.
+\begin{Prop} Let $f:X \to Y$ be a morphism of finite type between noetherian schemes.
+Then the \locus{} of $f^*:\Derqc(Y)\to\Derqc(X)$ is contained in the perfect locus of $f$. \end{Prop} \begin{proof} If $x \in \cat Z_f$ is a point in the \locus{}, then there exists a complex ${\E \in \A_f}$ with $\supp(\E)=\overline{\{x\}}$.
 By Proposition~\ref{prop:finite-tor-dimension}, $\E$ has finite tor-dimension as a complex of $f^{-1}\cat O_Y$-modules.
 Since $f$ is of finite type, there is an open affine neighbourhood $j:U\hookrightarrow X$ of $x$ such that $f\circ j$ factors as a closed immersion ${i:U\hookrightarrow X'}$ followed by a smooth morphism $g:X'\to Y$.
-Now, $j^*(\E) \in \Der(U)^c$ has finite tor dimension relative to $f \circ j$, hence \cite[p.~246, Prop.~3.6]{SGA6} implies that $\RRb i_*(j^*\E)$ is perfect.
+Now, $j^*(\E) \in \Der(U)^c$ has finite tor-dimension relative to $f \circ j$, hence \cite[p.~246, Prop.~3.6]{SGA6} implies that $\RRb i_*(j^*\E)$ is perfect.
 Moreover, since $\Derqc(U)$ is generated by $\unit$ (since $U$ is affine), $\mathbb{R}i_*(j^*\E)$ perfect implies $j^*\E \in \A_i$.
 Furthermore, since $\supp_U(j^*\E) = {U \cap \supp(\E) \ni x}$, we conclude that $x \in \cat Z_i$.
 Hence by Proposition~\ref{prop:closed-immersion}, $x$ is contained in the perfect locus $\cat P_i$ of the closed immersion $i$.
 Since $g$ is smooth (hence perfect), it follows that $x \in \cat P_{g\circ i}$.
-Thus $x \in \cat P_{g \circ i}=\cat P_{f \circ j} = U \cap \cat P_f$. \end{proof} \begin{Rem} Since the \locus{} is closed under specialization, Theorem~\ref{thm:finite-type} implies that it is contained in the largest specialization closed subset of~$X$ which is contained in the perfect locus, namely the union of all closed subsets of~$X$ which are contained in the perfect locus.
-In Theorem~\ref{thm:proper-morphism}, we will show that this inclusion is in fact an equality for proper morphisms.
-However, it is not an equality in general.
-For example, an open immersion is perfect, hence the largest specialization closed subset contained in the perfect locus is just $X$ itself, but we saw in Example~\ref{exa:open-imm} that the \locus{} is usually much smaller. \end{Rem} \begin{Lem} Let $f:X\to Y$ be a proper morphism of noetherian schemes.
-Let $\E \in \Derqc(X)^c$ be a compact object and assume that $\E$ has finite tor-dimension as a complex of $f^{-1}\cat O_Y$-modules.
-Then $\RRb f_*(\E)$ is a compact object in $\Derqc(Y)$. \end{Lem} \begin{proof} The argument is essentially contained in \cite[Tag 08EV]{stacks-project}.
-We sketch the proof for convenience.
-Since proper morphisms of noetherian schemes preserve pseudo-coherent complexes (see \eg~\cite[p.~236, Thm.~2.2]{SGA6} or \cite[Sec.~4.3]{Lipman09}), it suffices to show that $\RRb f_*\E$ has finite tor-dimenion as a complex of $\cat O_Y$-modules.
-Since $Y$ is quasi-separated, an object $\F \in \Derqc(Y)$ has tor-amplitude in $[a,b]$ if and only if $H^i(\F\otimes_{\cat O_Y}^{\mathbb L} \G)=0$ for all $i \not\in [a,b]$ and $\G \in \Qcoh(Y)$.
-(The point being that we need only check this condition for quasi-coherent sheaves $\G$ rather than for all $\cat O_Y$-modules; see \eg~\cite[Tag 08EA]{stacks-project}.)
-Then observe that for any $\G \in \Qcoh(Y)$, we have
+Thus $x \in \cat P_{g \circ i}=\cat P_{f \circ j} = U \cap \cat P_f$. \end{proof} \begin{Prop} Let $f:X\to Y$ be a separated morphism of finite type between noetherian schemes and let $Z \subseteq X$ be a closed subset.
+If $Z$ is contained in the \locus{} of $f^*:\Derqc(Y)\to\Derqc(X)$ then $f$ is proper on $Z$. \end{Prop} \begin{proof} Let $i:Z\hookrightarrow X$ denote the closed immersion of $Z$ equipped with its reduced scheme structure.
+Our assumption that $Z$ is contained in the \locus{} of $f^*$ ensures that $\RRb (f\circ i)_*: \Dqc(Z) \to \Dqc(Y)$ preserves perfect complexes.
+On the other hand, it will be convenient to say that a morphism is ``quasi-proper'' if its derived pushforward preserves pseudo-coherent complexes.
+Approximation of pseudo-coherent complexes by perfect complexes implies that a morphism is quasi-proper if and only if it sends perfect complexes to pseudo-coherent complexes (see \cite[\href{https://stacks.math.columbia.edu/tag/08EL}{Section 08EL}]{stacks-project} and \cite[Corollary~4.3.2]{LipmanNeeman07}).
+Since perfect complexes are pseudo-coherent, it follows that $f\circ i$ is quasi-proper.
+Our goal is to prove that $f\circ i$ is proper.
+Since properness and quasi-properness are both local in the target (for the latter just use flat base change as in the proof of Lemma~\ref{lem:restrict-to-open-in-base}) we can assume that the target $Y$ is affine.
+By Nagata compactification (\eg~\cite[Theorem~4.1]{Conrad07}) we can write $f\circ i$ as a composite $Z \hookrightarrow W \to Y$ where $j:Z \hookrightarrow W$ is an open immersion and $g:W \to Y$ is proper.
+We next prove that the open immersion $j$ is in fact quasi-proper.